5 Dynamics: What happens over time when parameters change

 5.1 Changes in savings rates

 Let’s go back to the previous example.
-Imagine the low savings-rate country decides to change to being a high savings-rate country.
+Imagine the low savings-rate country decides to increase its saving.
 Graphically, we could depict this change as a shift in the investment curve.
 We know that the economy’s new steady state is at the intersection of the higher investment curve and the (same) depreciation curve.
 We want to explain intuitively how the economy gets from the old steady state to the new.

 At the “old” level of capital per worker, the economy jumps from the old to new investment curve.
 Because investment is now greater than depreciation at this level of capital per worker, the economy begins to accumulate more capital per worker.
 This means that the economy produces more.
-The process of growth of the capital stock and greater output continues over time, until the country reaches the new steady state where depreciation is equal to the new, higher level of investment.
+The process of growth of the capital stock and greater output continues over time, with the additional output gained diminishing as capital per worker increases.
+Eventually, the country reaches the new steady state where depreciation is equal to the new, higher level of investment.

 If we were to look at data for this country, we would see that their level of investment (per worker) initially increases.
 We would then observe (in per worker terms) capital, output, investment, and depreciation increasing over time.
-The initial increase in investment (and output) is large, but gradually slows (because of diminishing marginal returns to capital), until growth stops once the economy reaches the new steady state.5
+The initial increase in investment (and output) is large, but gradually slows (because of diminishing marginal returns), until growth stops once the economy reaches the new steady state.7

 5.2 Changes in productivity: Preview